Honestly now: why wouldn’t you want to study in The Republic of Ireland?

 So, you can be sure Ireland is ready and perfectly equipped to offer what it promised to its students.

 Ireland has a total of 34 higher education institutions.
-Out of the 34, 9 of them require you to apply to a Master’s programme on a special, intermediate website, where you have to make an account and slowly go through all the steps there.
+Out of the 34, 9 of them require you to apply to a Master’s programme on a special, intermediate website, where you have to create an account and slowly go through all the application steps.

 Some of the 9 universities where you have to apply through this website are: